lucagem29/mcmc_clv_model/README.md

 │   └── processed/            # Processed data
 ├── outputs/
 │   ├── excel/                # Generated Excel summaries and tables
-│   ├── figures/              # Generated figures and plots
+│   ├── figures/              # Generated figures and plots of abe data --> TO DO TO UPDATE IN SUBFOLDER │   │   ├── full_cdnow/       # containing plots of individual analyis on full dataset │   │   └── full_cdnow_both/  # containing plots of four model comparison
 │   └── pickles/              # Saved MCMC draws and model outputs ├── src/
 │   ├── data_processing/